 - c.
-A low-income family: A family whose annual income does not exceed 80% of the area median income, as determined by HUD with adjustments for smaller and larger families, except that HUD may establish income ceilings higher or lower than 80% of the median income for the area on the basis of HUD's findings that such variations are necessary because of unusually high or low family incomes and who meets one of the following additional criteria: - 1) Continuously assisted under the 1937 Housing Act; - a) An applicant is continuously assisted under the 1937 Act if the family is already receiving assistance under any 1937 Act program when the family is admitted to the HCV Program. - b) The PHA has established the following instances when the family may be considered to be continuously assisted despite a brief interruption or break between occupancy in one program and admission to the HCV program: Please see 24 CFR 982.4, 982.201(d), Updated HCV Guidebook Chapter 6&7 - (1) Temporary residence (180 days or less) in a shelter due to being a victim of a VAWA crime.
-OR - (2) A family whose is otherwise eligible and HCV assistance was terminated due to a zero HAP that exceeded 180 days, except for a family whose HCV assistance was terminated for lease violations or violations of the obligations of the family.
-OR - (3) Families that are displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract. - 2) A low-income or moderate-income family that is displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in 24 CFR 248.101; - 3) A low-income non-purchasing family residing in a HOPE 1(HOPE for public housing homeownership) or HOPE 2 (HOPE for homeownership of multifamily units) project; or - 4) A low-income family that qualifies for voucher assistance as a non-purchasing family residing in a project subject to a resident homeownership program under 24 CFR 248.173. - 2.
+A low-income family: A family whose annual income does not exceed 80% of the area median income, as determined by HUD with adjustments for smaller and larger families, except that HUD may establish income ceilings higher or lower than 80% of the median income for the area on the basis of HUD's findings that such variations are necessary because of unusually high or low family incomes and who meets one of the following additional criteria: - 1) Continuously assisted under the 1937 Housing Act - a) An applicant is continuously assisted under the 1937 Act if the family is already receiving assistance under any 1937 Act program when the family is admitted to the HCV Program. - b) The PHA has established the following instances when the family may be considered to be continuously assisted despite a brief interruption or break between occupancy in one program and admission to the HCV program: - (1) Temporary residence (180 days or less) in a shelter due to being a victim of a VAWA crime; or - (2) A family whose is otherwise eligible and HCV assistance was terminated due to a zero HAP that exceeded 180 days, except for a family whose HCV assistance was terminated for lease violations or violations of the obligations of the family. - 2) A low-income or moderate-income family that is displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in 24 CFR 248.101; - 3) A low-income non-purchasing family residing in a HOPE 1(HOPE for public housing homeownership) or HOPE 2 (HOPE for homeownership of multifamily units) project; or - 4) A low-income family that qualifies for voucher assistance as a non-purchasing family residing in a project subject to a resident homeownership program under 24 CFR 248.173. - 2.
 The family may only use the voucher to lease a unit in an area where the family is income eligible at admission to the program. - a.
-If the PHA has more than one set of income limits within its jurisdiction should use the highest income limit within its jurisdiction when determining initial household eligibility.
+If the PHA has more than one set of income limits within its jurisdiction should use the highest income limit within its jurisdiction when determining initial household eligibility. - b.

-- b.
 If the PHA has more than one set of income limits within its jurisdiction, a family whose income is above the limits in one or more areas of the PHA's jurisdiction may only lease in the area where the family is income eligible. - 3.
-A family utilizing their portability option when first admitted to the HCV program must not exceed the income limits of the receiving PHA. - 4.
-Families who are moving into a receiving PHA's jurisdiction under portability and are already program participants do not have to meet the income eligibility requirement of the receiving PHA. - 5.
+A family utilizing their portability option when first admitted to the HCV program must not exceed the income limits of the receiving PHA.

+- 4. Families who are moving into a receiving PHA's jurisdiction under portability and are already program participants do not have to meet the income eligibility requirement of the receiving PHA. - 5.
 Income limit restrictions do not apply to families transferring units within the PHA's jurisdiction under the HCV program.